open-power-host-os/builds/README.rst

  - SLOF

-You can use the following command to install, for instance, libseccomp's RPM:
+You can use the following command to install, for instance, kernel's RPM:

 ::

-$ sudo yum localinstall result/libseccomp-2.3.1-0.el7.centos.1.ppc64le.rpm
+$ sudo yum localinstall result/kernel-4.9.0-4.el7.centos.ppc64le.rpm

 Note that some of those packages are debuginfo which are recommended in order to provide useful information for bugs in the case of any